rohitinu6/Stock-Price-Prediction/README.md

 ## Overview

-This project focuses on predicting the stock prices of "The State Bank Of India" using machine learning Regression algorithms.
+This project focuses on predicting the stock prices of "The State Bank Of India" using machine learning regression algorithms.
 The dataset was collected from Yahoo Finance and contains historical stock data.

 ## Features

 - Utilizes various regression algorithms for stock price prediction.
 - Dataset collected from Yahoo Finance for "The State Bank Of India."
+- Enhanced performance through parameter tuning and additional algorithms.

 ## Algorithms Used